Nathan85001/LabVIEW-Computer-Vision-Course/README.md

 ## Session 7: Real-time Camera
 [Link to Session 7 Folder](./Session7)
-Description: This session focuses on debugging camera stream issues using a wired camera and provides a practical solution for integrating wireless IP cameras—such as the TP-Link Tapo C100—into LabVIEW.
-Since LabVIEW only supports direct image acquisition from wired cameras, we demonstrate how to use virtual camera tools to redirect wireless streams into LabVIEW, enabling real-time vision for robotics and autonomous systems.
+Description: This session focuses on debugging camera stream issues using a real-time wired camera and provides a practical solution for integrating wireless IP cameras—such as the TP-Link Tapo C100—into LabVIEW.
+Since LabVIEW only supports direct image acquisition from wired cameras, we demonstrate how to use virtual camera tools to redirect wireless streams into LabVIEW, enabling vision for robotics and autonomous systems.

-NOTE: Download the presentation version, because it has explaination with videos whichh is necescary for understanding.
+NOTE: Download the presentation version, because it has explanation with videos which is necessary for understanding.
 *Slides:* [PDF](./Session7/Session7.pdf) | [PowerPoint](./Session7/Session7.rar)
 <br/>